Olaminiyi/CKA/10.namespaces/README.md

 ![alt text](<images/Screenshot 2024-11-11 at 13.26.59.png>)

-We want to see if the pod on the demo ns can reac the one on the default ns.
+We want to see if the pod on the demo ns can reach the one on the default ns.

 ```
 k get pod -n demo